mjsull/chromatiblock/README.md

 the -pz flag can be used to point to an offline location of svg-pan-zoom.

 ### Example usage:
-`python chromatiblock.py -f genome1.fasta genome2.fasta .... genomeN.fasta -w cb_working_dir -o image.svg`
+`python chromatiblock -f genome1.fasta genome2.fasta .... genomeN.fasta -w cb_working_dir -o image.svg`

 or

-`python chromatiblock.py -d /path/to/fasta_directory/ -w cb_working_dir -o image.html`
+`python chromatiblock -d /path/to/fasta_directory/ -w cb_working_dir -o image.html`

 # Example output: